unicef/magasin-primero-paquet/README.md

 In order to get the full potential, ie. to have a full dashboard, you need to have:

 - [A magasin instance](https://magasin.unicef.io/get-started/).
 For testing purposes you can install magasin in a regular computer.
 - Credentials to log into a Primero 2.x instance.
+For testing you can get them from the demo instance clicking on the [Try button on the top right corner](https://support.primero.org/).

 Experience with command line and python programming language may be useful.